falk-m/blog/posts/2024-10-29-css-variables/README.md

 }
 ```

-a better way is only to override variables.
+A better way is only to override variables.
-the benefit is that you only set the variables for the parent element and all child elements can also use this override values.
+The benefit is that you only set the variables for the parent element and all child elements can also use this override values.

 ```css
 :root {